ColumbiaCGUI/MercuryMessaging/README.md

 ## FAQ
 ### Q. Does the toolkit work in Unity version 5.4.x, 4.x, 3.x, and earlier?

+A. The framework has been tested in Unity 2022 up until 2022.3.18f1.
+This is the recommended version of Unity to use with Mercury!

-A. The framework has been tested in Unity 2020 up until 2020.3.21f1, Unity 2019 up until 2019.2.17f1, Unity 2018 up until 2018.3.13f1, Unity 2017 up until 2017.4f1, and 5.6.
+Core functions have been tested up until Unity 2020 up until 2020.3.21f1, Unity 2019 up until 2019.2.17f1, Unity 2018 up until 2018.3.13f1, Unity 2017 up until 2017.4f1, and 5.6.
+However, updated networking functionality with Photon Fusion *may not work*.

 The Framework was originally developed using Unity 5.6.
 The toolkit requires some features that were added in Unity 5.
 As such, we provide no support for the toolkit in earlier versions of Unity.
 That said, it may work in other versions of Unity 5, but we're not sure.

 ### Q. What is Unity?